 Holstein Canada members are welcomed to submit nominations in the fall for animals they feel deserving to be nominated for the Cow of the Year title.
 From submitted, eligible nominations, the Holstein Canada Cow of the Year selection committee names four Canadian-bred finalists.
 Nominees are narrowed to four based on animals that showcase longevity, production, genetic merit, strength of pedigree; and are a great Ambassador of Canadian genetics.
 And of course, nominees must be Canadian bred!

 The Cow of the Year is announced at Holstein Canada's Annual Meeting.
-The 2017 winner will be announced at the 2018 National Holstein Convention in Quebec City, QC.
+The 2018 winner will be announced at the 2019 National Holstein Convention in Charlottetown, PEI.